Skip to content

 3.6 Monitoring Dashboards

-In the Site Details, you can find an Overview and Data Sources Tab.
+In the Site Details, you can find several Tabs for monitoring and analyzing your data.

 Overview: Here you can see the overview dashboard of your Site.
-The overview dashboards aggregates the data of all Data Sources that belong to the Site.
+The Overview dashboards aggregate the data of all Data Sources that belong to the Site.

-Data Sources: Shows the dashboards of the Data Sources (the connected EcoPhi Boxes).
+Data Sources: Shows the dashboards of the Data Sources (e.g. the connected EcoPhi Boxes).
 Here you can see the detailed measurement data of all connected and configured Components.

 3.6.1 Changing the time range

-With the time picker on the top right, you can select a pre-defined time range or specify an individual time range.
+You can select a pre-defined time range or specify an individual time range.
+Depending on your location, you can also change the time settings.

 You can also adjust the time range directly within a graph: